Photo: Pernille Bille Tvedt

 The World Scout Jamboree 2031 in Denmark will be hosted by Spejderne with support from all five organizations and representing all Danish scouts and guides.

-Spejderne, as an organization, already has extensive experience in planning and hosting large scale camps and projects, which has resulted in a financially sustainable organization with a strong organizational structure and tradition of including youth and partner organizations.
+Spejderne, as an organization, already has extensive experience in planning and hosting large-scale camps and projects, which has resulted in a financially sustainable organization with a strong organizational structure and a tradition of including youth and partner organizations.
 Spejderne is also supported by the Danish Youth Council (DUF), Danish authorities, cultural institutions and many foundations.

 Photo: Elena Sofie Møberg